Small Business Org Chart Roles

 Key roles in small businesses

-Small business role design should answer one practical question: when something goes wrong, who is expected to fix it first?
+Small business role design should answer one question: when something goes wrong, who owns the first response and final resolution?

 Who reports to whom

-- admin support -> owner or operations (depending on maturity)
+- Admin support reports to owner or operations depending on maturity.

-- function leads -> owner or general manager
+- Function leads report to owner or general manager.

 Example reporting lines